For All Mankind (film): Production

-The idea for this documentary film began in 1979 after Reinert researched a story about the Apollo program for Texas Monthly and learned that huge amounts of high-quality footage had been shot by the astronauts, only to be archived by NASA without ever being seen by the public.
+The idea for this documentary film began in 1979 after Reinert had researched a story about the Apollo program for Texas Monthly and learned that huge amounts of high-quality footage had been shot by the astronauts, only to be archived by NASA without ever being seen by the public.
 Although he initially thought that making a documentary about the missions would be relatively straightforward, it would be ten years before the final film was released.